-Should a Training Incumbent leave, or the curacy break down, then the Training Incumbent will normally be asked to complete an Interim Report on the curate.
-This will form part of the basis for considering the on-going training needs of the curate.
+Should a Training Incumbent leave, or the curacy break down, then the Training Incumbent will be asked to complete an Interim Report for the curate.
+This will form part of the basis for considering the on-going training needs of the curate and will be used in final assessment.